7 Tips to reduce digital fatigue

 -Set your screen brightness and type of background to your liking.
 An image that provides joy and calmness is ideal.
 Some people prefer to have a single colour as a desktop background.

--Having meetings without video is very impersonal and reduce human interaction.
+-Having meetings without video is very impersonal and reduces human interaction.
 If WiFi connectivity is an issue then videos are disabled but it is always a pity and preferable to have it enabled.
 We have to work much harder to be “human” through our digital channels to make it as real as possible help.
 That includes showing off your face and your voice.
 So make sure you are dressed and groomed properly.
 No pyjamas, no bed head, no beach clothing…

 - How to maximize movement and self-regulate your body:

 -Movement breaks will be your number one priority to save your energy and lower your fatigue.
 The brain is designed to tap into movement brain breaks in order to function and focus optimally.
-A water bottle next to you helps to hydrate you and then increase the need for bathroom breaks.
+A water bottle next to you helps to hydrate you and then increases the need for bathroom breaks.
 The best and most effective self-regulation tool!

 -Having movement breaks between meetings is non-negotiable.
 If you go from meeting to meeting you are going to start talking rubbish as your brain will dip into fatigue.
 Even a quick leg stretch (2-5 minutes) can help.
 You can always negotiate with your meeting members to all have a quick stretch in longer meetings and return at a designated time.